-The ambition of the broadband strategy is to intervene in a problem, which we explored earlier in section 4.1.2 - and a problem first needs to be defined before it is addressed.
-Similarly, to deploy networks, you first need to define where you want to build it.
+The ambition of the broadband strategy is to intervene in a problem, which we explored earlier in section 43 - and a problem first needs to be defined before it is addressed.
+Similarly, to deploy networks, you first need to figure out where you want to build them.

 In the case we are following here, there are multiple answers to this question, and one of them relates to the framework for public funding.
 The broadband strategy of Burgenland, following the work programme of the government of Burgenland for 2020-2025, prioritises deployment in white areas (Amt der Burgenländischen Landesregierung, 2021, p.
 31).
 The term "white areas" is drawn from the funding context, where white areas and grey areas may receive public funding (FFG, n.d.-b).
-These areas are considered market failures: the market, of its own accord, does not produce a desirable outcome.
+These areas are considered regions where market failures occur: the market, of its own accord, does not produce a desirable outcome.
 Therefore, the state may intervene and, by making funding available, create incentives to achieve a desirable outcome.

 What is interesting about this framework is that in practice, it becomes entangled with where demand is located.
 During our conversation, my interview partner made the observation that "demand is definitely where the white areas are in Southern Burgenland" (Interview 1, 2022).
-What happens here is that these areas where no fixed broadband connections offering more than 30 Mbit/s are available suddenly become linked to demand: demand is, in this view, where networks are not.
+These areas where no fixed broadband connections offering more than 30 Mbit/s are available suddenly become linked to demand: demand is, in this view, where networks are not.
+As we already know, networks do not exist in these areas because telecommunications providers perceive a lack of demand.
+The perspective offered here is diametrically opposed to common ideas about network deployment in rural areas.

-Although this seems astonishing at first, it is by no means a peculiar or singular approach: even investors in fibre optics deployment clearly highlighted the advantages of working in areas where there are no other networks - for the simple reason that if the fibre optics network is the only available network, everyone will subscribe to it (Conference 2, 2022).
-This shows us that white areas do not only signify areas without networks, they also become a frame of reference, or rather a wide-spread form of shorthand both for where the state may intervene and where demand is located (encountered at
+Although this seems astonishing at first, it is by no means a peculiar or singular approach.
+Even investors in fibre optics deployment clearly highlighted the advantages of working in areas where no other networks exist, as everyone will subscribe to fibre optics networks if they are the only available networks (Conference 2, 2022).
+This shows us that white areas do not only signify areas without networks: they also become a frame of reference, or rather a wide-spread form of shorthand both for where the state may intervene and where demand is located (encountered at Conference 1, 2022;

-Conference 1, 2022; Conference 2, 2022).
+Conference 2, 2022).
 Although public funding does not account for all deployment activities, its ontological framework of white and grey areas spreads out far beyond the context of public funding.

 In general, deploying networks in areas without other comparable technologies at more affordable prices is an easier thing to do for investors and telecommunications providers alike (Conference 2, 2022; Curram et al., 2019).
-For state-affiliated fibre optics deployment on the other hand, other networks and technologies play a role because they circumscribe the areas where these projects may become active (Conference 2, 2022): demand in a funding context can, after all, only be located where other networks are not.
+For state-affiliated fibre optics deployment on the other hand, other networks and technologies play a role because they circumscribe the areas where these projects may become active (Conference 2, 2022): demand in a funding context can, after all, only be located in those areas which lack other networks.